MerchV/VideoLiveStreaming/README.md

 You should modify it to make sure that arbitrary files cannot be put to your server such as a revised PHP file.
 This file should expect files called master.m3u8 and master0.ts, master1.ts, etc.

+Your server doesn't need anything special other than a way to accept HTTP PUT (or HTTP POST if you want to revise ViewController.swift).
+You don't need ffserver; you don't need Apple's media streaming tools.

 The Xcode project includes https://github.com/OpenWatch/FFmpegWrapper and https://github.com/chrisballinger/FFmpeg-iOS already built.